MinaSaad47/attendo/README.md

 😕 The naive approach in face recognition involves randomly selecting triplets for training the embedding model without considering the difficulty of the samples.
 In this case, the model learns from triplets that may not provide sufficient discriminative information, leading to suboptimal performance.

-🚀 To overcome this challenge, we embraced the online triplet [19] approach, dynamically selecting hard triplets during training.
+🚀 To overcome this challenge, we embraced the online triplet approach, dynamically selecting hard triplets during training.
 A hard triplet consists of an anchor, a positive (same identity) sample, and a negative (different identity) sample that are challenging to distinguish.
 By focusing on hard triplets, the model is pushed to learn more robust and discriminative embeddings.

 🏆 As our experiments progressed, we encountered difficulties in achieving optimal performance solely with our custom-built network architecture.
-To overcome this, we decided to harness the power of transfer learning and adopted the FaceNet pretrained model.
+To overcome this, we decided to harness the power of transfer learning and adopted the FaceNet<a href="#ref-18"> [18] </a> pretrained model.
 FaceNet is a widely recognized face recognition model trained on a large-scale dataset, demonstrating outstanding performance in embedding faces into a high-dimensional space.
 By leveraging the FaceNet model, we achieved higher accuracy and benefited from its robust features.

 <p align="center">
   <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png" alt="-----------------------------------------------------" style="width: 100%; height: auto;">